bazzofx/notes/content/Blue Team/Email Security/Investigating Phishing.md

 On this case looks like this IP is not very recent, but we can see it has an abuse email linked to **ctgserver.com**.
 Its very common for attackers to host Email relays on web hosting companies servers.
 ![[Pasted image 20250322005844.png]].

-This is also a very good website we can use to investigate IPs and ASN
+This is also a very good website we can use to investigate IPs and ASN to verify who owns the IP.
 ![[Pasted image 20250322005622.png]]

 Below is the location where the email came from, its common practice to report the phishing email to the owner of the domain/IP so in this case we would report this IP, to **cs.mail@ctgserver.com**.